-Made For iOS - Wireless BlueTooth & iPad Dock KeyboardsApple offers it's own iPad Dock Keyboard as one of the basic accessories they provide.
+Made For iOS - Wireless BlueTooth & iPad Dock KeyboardsApple offers it's own iPad 30-pin Dock Keyboard as one of the basic accessories they provide.
 The Apple iPad Keyboard Dock combines a docking stand with a compact, full-sized keyboard.
-However, because an Apple iPad tablet comes with Bluetooth 2.1+ EDR built-in, you connect to devices like wireless BT headphones, speakers, or Bluetooth keyboards for more versatility.
+However, because an Apple iPad tablet comes with Bluetooth 2.1+ EDR built-in, you can connect to devices like wireless BT headphones, speakers, or Bluetooth keyboards for more versatility.

 |Logitech Keyboard for iOS||Slim iPad Keyboard||iPad2 Key - Case Combo|